tryretool/react-retool/README.md

 ```

 ### Options

 `<Retool>` expects a `url` prop pointing to an embedded Retool application.
 You can generate this URL in the editor mode of a Retool app by clicking "Share" then "Public".

+`<Retool>` will accept an optional `data` object, which is made available to the embedded application.
+When an embedded Retool application runs a Parent Window Query, `<Retool>` will check if `data` contains a key matching the Parent Window Query's selector, and if so, return that value to the query.

 ### Example

 Running `yarn start` will start an application with a basic Retool app embeded.

 There is a live example here: [https://react-retool.surge.sh](https://react-retool.surge.sh)